Seawave main page

 I pressure-tested the valves I received and they stood up to the claim: more here.

 As you can read from Adam’s comment below, there is – or more probably was – a super valve which combined both inflation and pressure-release duties which means you simply replace the stock inflation-only valve.
 No need for extra holes to be cut.
 His link no longer works but I tracked it down to here; the Bravo Super Valve – that’s Bravo as in the Italian branded Chinese-made pumps we all know and love.
 But there is no mention of a super valve on their valve page anymore, nor in their catalog.

 Tools and time needed

 • Gumotex push-push valve removing tool (fits Ceredi PRVs also).
 Right; £12 on ebay

 • Water pump/lock channel pliers

 • Choose your spot, mark and then cut a 37mm hole in each side chamber.
 The Ceredi-suggested 35mm was not enough.
-Or fit a Bravo Super valve – see above
+Or fit the smaller, unbranded mini PRV (~25mm hole); see above.

-• Squeeze the PRV’s threaded back collar through the bigger inflation valve hole, shuffle it over to the 37mm hole and screw on the external part of the PRV by hand
+• Squeeze the PRV’s threaded back collar through the bigger inflation-valve hole, shuffle it over to the new PRV hole and loosely screw on the external part of the PRV by hand

 • Reassemble the inflation valve and tighten both valves with the tool